BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

   if !pair.Enabled {
    // continue to allow transfers for the ERC20 in case the token pair is disabled h.k.Logger(ctx).Debug(
-    "ERC20 token -> Cosmos coin conversion is disabled for pair", "coin", pair.Denom, "contract", pair.Erc20Address, )
+    "ERC20 token -> Butane coin conversion is disabled for pair", "coin", pair.Denom, "contract", pair.Erc20Address, )
    continue